 Remember to celebrate your Australian Shepherd’s progress and accomplishments along the way.
 This will help reinforce good behavior and motivate both you and your dog to continue training.

-Remember to be patient, consistent, and always use positive reinforcement in your training approach.
+Remember to be patient, and consistent, and always use positive reinforcement in your training approach.
 Additional resources such as dog trainers or training tools can also be useful in your training journey.
 So, start training your Australian Shepherd today and watch them flourish with their new commands.
 Check out our article on choosing the best dog bed for Australian Shepherds to find the perfect option for your furry friend.